When should I lodge a dispute?

 Note the type of ATM used, the street and suburb of the ATM, and retain any receipts issued by the ATM.
 You may raise the issue with us by calling 13 30 30, and a customer service officer will be able to assist you over the phone.
 You may also choose to fill out a Customer Investigation Request form which can be found here (linked), and the investigation will commence once all documents are received.

 We will commence an investigation to understand the details of the ATM transaction and provide an outcome within 21 days.
 If there are delays in processing the dispute, we will communicate this to you within 21 days.
-If the transaction was done using a non-rediATM, we will contact the other bank to investigate the transaction and wait or the bank to confirm the results of the investigation before we are able to advise you of the outcome.
+We will contact the other bank to investigate the transaction and wait or the bank to confirm the results of the investigation before we are able to advise you of the outcome.

 When and how?Show more